allen218/AlgorithmDemo30/README.md

 ### Sort

-1. Implementing a Bubble Sort Algorithm.
+1. Implementing a Bubble Sort Algorithm
-2. Implementing a Selection Sort Algorithm.
+2. Implementing a Selection Sort Algorithm
-3. Implementing an insertion sort algorithm.
+3. Implementing an insertion sort algorithm
-4. Implementing a quick sort algorithm.
+4. Implementing a quick sort algorithm
-5. Implementing a merge sort algorithm.
+5. Implementing a merge sort algorithm
-6. Finding out Kth element with an array in O(n).
+6. Finding out Kth element with an array in O(n)

 ### BinarySearch

-1. Implementing a binary search algorithm.
+1. Implementing a binary search algorithm
-1. Implementing a vague binary search algorithm(the first element greater than or equal target value).
+2. Implementing a vague binary search algorithm(the first element greater than or equal target value)

+### Hash Table

+1. Implementing a hash table that solving conflict base on linked list.

 ## Chinese: